A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions

 \begin{prop} For any $n \geq 1$ and positive odd integers $k,r, p_1, \ldots, p_{n-1}$, the pretzel knot $P = P(-k,r,-r-1, p_1, -p_1, \ldots,p_{n-1}, -p_{n-1})$ satisfies \begin{enumerate} \item $\gamma_4(P) = 1$, \item $\gamma_3(P) = 2n$, and \item $g_4(P) \geq \frac{1}{2}(k - r - 2)$. \end{enumerate} \end{prop}

-The gap between the Euler-normalized genera $\sg^\pm_3(P)$ and $\sg^\pm_4(P)$, on the other hand, is at most $2$, though it is unclear if it is exactly $2$.
-To find a non-trivial gap between Euler-normalized genera, we instead examine pretzel knots of the form $P_n = P(-3, 3, n)$ for odd $n \geq 3$.
+The gap between the spanning surface defects $\sg^\pm_3(P)$ and $\sg^\pm_4(P)$, on the other hand, is at most $2$, though it is unclear if it is exactly $2$.
+To find a non-trivial gap between spanning surface defects, we instead examine pretzel knots of the form $P_n = P(-3, 3, n)$ for odd $n \geq 3$.
 Knots of this form are slice \cite{gj:pretzel-slice}.
 Hence, we obtain $\sg^\pm_4(P_n) = 0$.
 In contrast, the negative Euler-normalized non-orientable $3$-genus of $P_n$ is non-vanishing.

 \begin{prop} For all odd $n \geq 3$, we have $\sg_3^-(P(-3,3,n)) = 2$, while $\sg_3^+(P(-3,3,n))=0$. \end{prop}

 Though the result in Proposition~\ref{prop:pretzelside} could have been derived from Theorem~\ref{thm:alternating}, Theorem~\ref{thm:turaev}, and the fact that non-alternating pretzel knots have Turaev genus $1$ \cite{ak:alternating}, the ideas underlying the calculation, which include enumerating essential surfaces in the exterior of $P_n$, demonstrate what may be needed to prove Conjecture~\ref{conj:adequate-turaev}.